jose-marquez89/mern-stack-fcc-lesson/README.md

 I followed [this DigitalOcean article](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04) and went with the PPA method.
 Make sure to inspect the bash script first.

 ### Where I last left off
-@16:46 connecting to the database
+@23:13 creating the model for the exercise.model.js file